2025 CONCACAF Nations League Finals: Final

 The teams had met 30 times previously, including four CONCACAF Nations League (CNL) matches, all won by Mexico: 3–1 and 3–0 in the group stage of the 2019–20 League A, 1–0 in the third place play-off of the 2023 Finals and a 3–0 semi-finals win in the 2024 Finals, with the latter being their most recent encounter.

-This was the third CNL final for Mexico, while Panama was the first Central American nation to reach the deciding match of the competition.
-The match crowned an unprecedented CNL champion after the elimination of the three-time defending champions United States in the semi-finals.
+This was the third Nations League final for Mexico, while Panama was the first Central American nation to reach the deciding match of the competition.
+The match crowned an unprecedented Nations League winner after the elimination of the three-time defending champions United States in the semi-finals.

 Awards

 CONCACAF announced the following squad as the best eleven of the Finals after the conclusion of the tournament.

-Raúl Jiménez was named best player of the tournament, scoring four goals in the finals.
-Luis Malagón was named best goalkeeper, making four saves and one clean sheet.
+Raúl Jiménez was named best player of the tournament, scoring four goals in the Finals.
+Luis Malagón was named best goalkeeper, with four saves and one clean sheet.